China ETF options traders braced for more pain

-NEW YORK, Sept 29 (Reuters) - Even with a recent sharp decline in China’s equity market, some do not believe the selling is at an end, judging by activity in the options market.
+NEW YORK (Reuters) - Even with a recent sharp decline in China’s equity market, some do not believe the selling is at an end, judging by activity in the options market.

 In early August, the People’s Bank of China surprised the world by devaluing the yuan by nearly 2 percent on the heels of a run of poor economic data, and Chinese stocks sold off sharply.

-Shares of the China Large-Cap Exchange Traded Fund, which gives U.S.-based investors exposure to 50 of the largest Chinese stocks traded on the Hong Kong Stock Exchange, have dropped 17 percent since then.
+Shares of the China Large-Cap Exchange Traded Fund (FXI.P), which gives U.S.-based investors exposure to 50 of the largest Chinese stocks traded on the Hong Kong Stock Exchange, have dropped 17 percent since then.
 On Tuesday, shares lost 3 cents to $34.59.

 However, there has been no let-up in bearish sentiment.
 Options traders have been loading up on put options that would offer protection against further declines in ETF’s shares.